Fyffes Progress in Honduras

 Does Fyffes pay workers sufficiently?

-Most of our workers in Honduras are paid above the minimum wage.
-Workers at the lowest salary level are paid at least the minimum wage.
+Fyffes workers at the lowest salary level are paid at least the minimum wage with most of our workers being paid above the minimum wage and the Honduran government has set the minimum wage above the living wage.
 Workers earn more depending on the required skill level and responsibility of the role; productivity and performance are also factored in.

 Does Fyffes pay social security for temporary workers?